 - Carbon filter.
 Replace once every six months.
 The replacement filters cost $59.95 per piece if you buy the original from AirDoctor.

 - UltraHEPA filter.
 Replace once a year.
-The replacement filter cost is $59.95 if you buy the original from AirDoctor.
+The replacement filter costs $59.95 if you buy the original from AirDoctor.

 People Also Ask

 Yes, it comes with filters.
 They are packed in protected plastic packaging.
-Just remove the packaging and easily place them into the air purifier.
+Just remove the packaging and quickly place them into the air purifier.

 The AirDoctor ionizer can increase ozone levels by a tiny amount, less than 0.005 ppm (parts per million).
 But by default ionizer is turned off, and while off, it emits no ozone.